sohamb117/era/README.md

 # Era
-**Era**
+### About

  A simple and straightforward theme with support for Python developers and Git users.
 A modification of the [idan](https://github.com/oh-my-fish/oh-my-fish/blob/master/docs/Themes.md#idan) theme.

 **Left Prompt**